 The benchmarks are designed to provide a 'standard' level of pressure against which to assess resistance, and hence sensitivity.
 The pressure definitions and an associated benchmark were developed in liaison with the SNCBs, Defra, and Marine Scotland.
 The pressure definitions are based on the Intercessional Correspondence Group on Cumulative Effects (ICG-C) (OSPAR, 2011).
 The benchmarks are based on those developed by MarLIN and MB0102 (Tillin et al., 2010; Tillin & Tyler-Walters, 2014a&b) (see Appendix 4).
-The pressure themes and pressures assessed in this project are presented in Table 8.
-The terms, scales and diagrams referred to in the benchmark text are shown in Appendix 5.
+The pressure themes and pressures assessed in MarLIN are presented in Table 8.